ncschroeder/Number-Theory-Playground/README.md

 PF of 36 is $2^2 \times 3^2$.
 The powers are 2 and 2, so there are $3 \times 3 = 9$ factors.
 However, that count
 includes 1 and the number that the PF is for (36 in this case).
 If you want to exclude those, then subtract 2.
 That would give us 7 factors.
-You can find the factors of $n$ by finding all the PFs within $n$'s PF, or the "sub-factorizations", as I like to call them.
+You can find the factors of $n$ by finding all the PFs within $n$'s PF, or the "sub-factorizations," as I like to call them.
 For $2^2 \times 3^2$, the sub-factorizations are
 $2$, $3$, $2^2 \text{ } (4)$, $2 \times 3 \text{ } (6)$, $3^2 \text{ } (9)$, $2^2 \times 3 \text{ } (12)$, and
 $2 \times 3^2 \text{ } (18)$.